SELF CARE FOR PARENTS

 And all I felt like doing was sitting down, mooching on the couch with a glass of red.

-Out of everything I did towards organizing the running of our household the following strategies achieved astounding results over years.
-And I've been asked for them again and again.
+Out of everything I did towards organizing the running of our household changing how I organised meal preparation achieved the biggest difference.
+I achieved astounding results over years.
+And I've been asked to share these ideas again and again.

 Do you ever come home late and feel like you're already tired but you've got to start all over again, in your most important job... as a parent.